Turkey's currency crisis rages on as lira sinks again

 The central bank then announced in a statement early Monday that it would "take all necessary measures to maintain financial stability" and "provide all the liquidity the banks need."
 It also said it would slash the amount of funds that banks are required to hold in reserve.

 The Turkish currency erased some of its earlier losses, but the announcements weren't enough to trigger a rally.
-The lira was down around 7% against the dollar in afternoon trading in Asia.
+The lira was down around 7% against the dollar in afternoon trading in Europe.

 Investors are waiting for "a convincing response from the central bank and government," Rob Carnell, an economist at investment bank ING, said in a note to clients Monday.